-Students are expected to be present for the first scheduled class in nursing courses to receive full benefit of the course orientation.
+Students are expected to be present for the first scheduled class in nursing courses in order to receive full benefit of the course orientation.
 Students are not allowed to report late for these courses without the prior permission of the Associate Dean and the course coordinator.

-Students may be administratively withdrawn from courses with clinical components if, in the opinion of the course coordinator and the Associate Dean, they have insufficient information to progress in the course without considerable individual orientation.
+Students may be administratively withdrawn from courses if, in the opinion of the course coordinator and the Associate Dean, they have insufficient progress in the course without considerable individual orientation.